-In India, we started with donations to governments-\$1.3M million to the Indian Government's PM CARES Fund and \$400,000 to the Kerala Chief Minister's Distress Relief Fund.
+In India, we started with donations to governments-\$1.3m to the Indian Government's PM CARES Fund and \$400,000 to the Kerala Chief Minister's Distress Relief Fund.

-To bridge the econonic impact, Amma especially reached out to the 200,000 women of our Amrita SREE women's self-help groups.
-This included basic supply kits and financial aid that came to support worth more than \$10 million.
+To bridge the econonic impact, Amma especially reached out to 200,000 women with our Amrita SREE women's self-help groups.
+This included basic supply kits and financial aid that came to support worth more than \$10m.